AlmasB/FXGL/README.md

 * No native libraries, no setup required
 * Simple and clean API
 * Brings real-world game development techniques to JavaFX
+* Works with Java 8 and 9 "out of the box"

 ## Good for ...